atok624/Awesome-Books-ES6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books <a name="about-project"></a>
+# 📖 Awesome Books ES6<a name="about-project"></a>

-**Awesome Books** is a program made with Html, Css and Javascript.
+**Awesome Books ES6** is a program made with Html, Css and Javascript.
 It enable uses to add and remove books of their choice.

 ## 🛠 Built With <a name="built-with"></a>